apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The maximum number of concurrent streams per inbound connection.

-   .. note:: Reloading this value affects only new SPDY connections, not existing connects.
+   .. note:: Reloading this value affects only new SPDY connections, not the
+	     ones already established..

 Scheduled Update Configuration
 ==============================